DattaK1/portfolio_kynion/README.md

 portfolio_kynion

-1. Intro to CompSci for Datta K.
+1. Intro to CompSci Portfolio by Datta K.
-2. Description
+2. This is my website for my projects in my compsci class
-3. How to install/run your project
+3. Click on any of the links
-4. How/why you should use this
+4. You should use this website to view my projects and to get to know more about me
-5. Credits
+5. Made by Datta Kynion